mozilla/seasponge/README.md

 * **Accessibility**: We want everyone to be able to map out their infastructures and generate security reports on any operating-system and on any browser.
 * **Aesthetics**: We're tired of clunky, boring interfaces - we want to bring the pizazz into threat-modeling.
-* **Intuitive User-Experience**: We want you to be able to use the software without a manual.
+* **Intuitive User-Experience**: We hate manuals, and we want you to be able to use this software without one.

 #### Links